Matthias84/awesome-flying-fpv/README.md

 # awesome-flying-fpv

-First Person View (FPV) here, is the art to create and extend remote controlled (RC) unmanned aerial vehicles (UAVs) mostly with a camera to fly beyond line of sight.
-This small or large models can be build up from scratch, or as kit and most components can be replaced by open source clones, which have full documentation and a community that allows an ongoing development.
-Even before the Free Open Source movement, the DIY spirit and sharing of construction schemas was still an integral part of the RC hobby community.
-Allow everybody to repair and adapt components.
-However during the past years, the knowledge on technologies seems to be displaced by ready-to-fly solutions that come complete and closed systen like the DJI drone universe.
 We hope to give you some orientation where to start and present you the full spectrum of open source development on the world of UAVs.

 This is a list of Free Software and Open Hardware dedicated for Multicopters as well as airplanes or flying wings.
 We list esp. established projects with a active community and also some classics that might be legacy but established projects with a lot of mods.